 3D view north: Ahuriri River to Tekapo

 There is a derelict musterers’ hut (East Ahuriri Hut, aka Quailburn Hut) on the other side of the Ahuriri River East Branch from the track 9 km up from the pines by the Ahuriri River, which will offer shelter in bad weather (see Otago notes for more).
 The going is quite difficult up the East Branch valley as there is no defined track and markers are far apart.
 Stop when you get to a marker and scan the horizon carefully for the next one, as there is no guarantee the trail continues in the same direction.
 The tussock is especially thick in places.
 Don’t follow the river when it veers to the left as you approach the pass – the track climbs steeply to the right to a plateau.
 Travel is easy once you get down into bush close to the lake on the other side.
 There is a marked camping area in a grassy area to one side of the bush but it is well spread out, so look around before picking a spot.
 The track later becomes a cycle track.
-If you follow it all the way it takes you to the Lake Ohau Lodge, 3 km north, which offers hotel style accommodation, a restaurant and bar (www.ohau.co.nz/ohau).
+If you follow it all the way it takes you to the Lake Ōhau Lodge, 3 km north, which offers hotel style accommodation, a restaurant and bar.
 This is cycling country and you could arrange to pick up a bike at the lodge from an operator further north (see under section 25 for some names).

 But if you are not going to the lodge take care to turn off the cycleway down to the lake where the track, signposted as Tarnbrae Track, is marked with poles.
 At the lake front turn right, cross a bridge and a little further along find the track between the road and the lake.
-Lake Middleton, a small lake inland from Lake Ohau, has an idyllic basic camp ground with toilets and tap water (requiring treatment before drinking).
+Lake Middleton, a small lake inland from Lake Ōhau, has an idyllic basic camp ground with toilets and tap water (requiring treatment before drinking).
 There is an honesty box near the main road entrance further along for your fee ($10 as of 2022).
 A major wildfire in 2020 burnt some of the pine trees here, so I’m not sure what the place looks like now.

 Lake Middleton to Tekapo: 98 km, 3–4 days